Colin Seeley was the British Sidecar Champion in the early 1960s. He produced motorcycles from 1966 to 1979

 1971 The SeeleyCondor road version appeared.
 This was a

-true racer with the lights in cafe racer style.
+true cafe-racer, a road racer with lights.
 His Mark 3 frame

 had nickel plating finish with the engine hung from it.
-The machine was
+It was an extremely attractive machien.

-1973 The days of the track or road big single were over (but would return),
+1973 The days of the big single were over (for the time being),

 so Seeley concentrated on the Yamsel.
 He used his own frame